 While some illnesses that are caused by rodents are inconvenient, others are far more serious.
 This may result in lost workdays and income as well as hospital stay and expensive, ongoing medical treatments.

 SIGNS OF A RODENT INFESTATION

-If you suspect a rodent infestation, call the professional team of licensed exterminators at SafeGuard Pest Control, LLC today.
-We can determine if you have a mouse or rat infestation in your Warminster home or office, and then proceed to implementing the best, most effective treatments.
+If you suspect a rodent control issue, call the professional team of licensed exterminators at SafeGuard Pest Control, LLC today.
+We can determine if you have a mouse or rat problem in your Warminster home or office, and then proceed to implementing the best, most effective treatments.